 The old school technique of sampling a beat and then chopping it up into slices and using the chops/slices to create a new beat had limitations in that listeners would still recognise the original beat as the sounds used in the new beat were the same as the original.
 This technique negates that as any sound can now be used in place of the original sounds and even the beat can be edited to sound completely different YET maintain the timing and velocity information from the original beat.

-In the video I use a Timbaland commercial drum break and import it into Steinberg’s Cubase.
+In the Extracting Audio Slices from any Beat and Converting them to Midi video, I use a Timbaland commercial drum break and import it into Steinberg’s Cubase.
 I show you how to determine the key of the audio snippet by using Cubase’s Beat Calculator.
 I then guide you in how to use the Hitpoint Detection Tool to create slices that are synced perfectly to the BPM of the beat.
 I show you how to convert these audio slices into midi notes and how to position each midi note to line up perfectly with the original drum beat’s drum elements.
 I then show you how to use a soft-sampler, NI’s Battery in this case, and trigger new drum sounds using the ripped midi notes sequence.
 I finish up by showing you how to adjust the velocities of each midi note so as to make the new drum beat sound natural and not mechanical.

 Plugins used in this video: